 Pet Bandages: Specialized pet bandages and bandaging tape is available at a reasonable cost.
 These items are non-adhesive so that your pet’s fur does not become a tangled mess.
 It is also a good idea to have some pet first aid ointment on hand although I personally prefer my DIY Miracle Healing Salve along with an extra few drops of Lavender essential oil.

 Pet First Aid Items: Depending on your needs, you may find a variety of useful pet first air items online in a pre-made kit.
 Keep in mind, however, that many “for human” first aid supplies can be used on your pets.

-Dog Owner’s Home Veterinary Handbook: This is the highest rated book on pet first aid in the Amazon database.
+Dog Owner’s Home Veterinary Handbook: .
 I have not read it but the reviews are good.
 Here is the description “The guide dog lovers have relied on for more than twenty-seven years, this handbook has been extensively revised to include the latest information on everything from canine healthcare to nutrition to holistic treatments.”

 Help support Backdoor Survival.
 Purchases earn a small commission and for that I thank you!

 Consider purchasing your dog-friendly essential oils from Spark Naturals.

 10 Responses to “Survival Basics: Be Prepared For Pet Emergencies”

 Need to add leash or leadline to 1st aid kit and a pair of good needle nose pliers works best for pulling quills. and that needs to be done as soon as possible.
 Had to do this with dogs that tangled with porcupines on rabbit hunting trips.
 I all ways carried a small pair of needle nose pliers to pull big thorns out of dogs paws and quills when running the dogs.